My Love Affair with Nuggets

 We feed Honey from a food toy and the smell and flavor of the By Nature food motivated her to bat and toss her toys around until she had every last kibble out.

 But Honey would probably do the same for pebbles sprayed with Eau de Chicken Fat.
 Was the meal of By Nature good for her?

 Any talk of science makes my eyes roll back in my head.
 Luckily, pharmacist Mike Sagman started the website, Dog Food Advisor, which describes and rates hundreds of different dog foods.
 Sagman gives By Nature dry dog food (he reviewed Duck and Sweet Peas flavor) his second highest rating of 4 out of 5 stars.

 Sagman describes it as a “grain-based kibble using a moderate amount of poultry or salmon meals as its main sources of animal protein.”
 (The flavor we tried contained only pork as its protein.)

 By Nature avoids cheap filler grains, like corn, wheat and soy.
 Instead, the product we tried had ground barley, flaxseed meal, oat meal (my dogs have always tolerated oatmeal much better than rice), and alfalfa meal.
 Sweet potatoes were fourth on the ingredient list.
 Farther down, probably in too small quantities to make a big difference, I found carrots, blueberries, and cranberries.
-You can find the complete ingredient list at the By Nature website.

 An update in the Pet Food Advisor review also reveals that all products in the food come from the U.S. or Canada except for vitamins which are sourced from “Asia.”